-The Enemy Outside The Perimeter Defenses
+The Enemy Outside The Perimeter Defences

-Perimeter defense in cybersecurity – is it even relevant anymore?
+Perimeter defence in cybersecurity – is it even relevant anymore?
 If you want to keep something safe, throw up some barriers, right?
 Across history, the simple wall is perhaps the most successful piece of security technology ever devised.
 It kept the “inside” safe from whatever was “outside”.
 The same premise underpins much of digital security.
 We think of networks as fenced gardens, protected from intrusion by barriers at their points of entry.

-This is the “perimeter defense” paradigm of cybersecurity.
+This is the “perimeter defence” paradigm of cybersecurity.
 Yet now, in the cloud era, is identifying and defending a sharp boundary between “inside” and “outside” even possible.
 Some industry insiders say no. A recent article from CSO is blunt in saying that “cloud and mobile computing have all but erased the network perimeter”.

 “These days, mobile users access SaaS and cloud-based applications and never touch internal networks at all,” the article reads.

 And this is the issue.
 Until recently, the physical and digital boundaries of a network were closely aligned.
 An enterprise network used to mean a series of physically wired computers, connected to the internet through a shared hardware gateway.
 Today, it might be a virtual network, consisting of a traditional on-site system, cloud-based software, and mobile devices linked from home offices.